 Develop solutions based on extensive technical knowledge, skills and experience; influence clients towards innovative/integrated solutions.
 Responsible for full life-cycle of medium to large sized complex projects; strong technical skills; strong ability to understand complex business processes.
 Complex and large projects typically are applications/systems with 501-3000 concurrent users requiring uptime commensurate with Clinical, Business critical, Education critical or Enterprise systems.
 Impacts of outages will cause major disruption such as implementation of downtime procedures, major disruption of business operations, and/or cascades to more than 7 systems/applications.
 Disruptions are without obvious or simple workarounds.
 Build and maintain client relationships through positive interactions.
 May provide assistance to lower level positions.
 Project scope can span an entire department, division, or enterprise-wide level.
 For enterprise-wide level typical projects impact the broader customer base of Johns Hopkins and its most mission critical systems.
 Projects often require interaction with various departments and teams both within and outside the department.
 Work is complex.

 Current enterprise technologies include secure email gateways, multi-layer email security systems, enterprise email and collaboration solutions and mailing list management systems.
 The position requires a thorough, comprehensive knowledge of DNS and networking as well as email security strategies, technologies, policies and protocols like TLS, SMTP and DLP.
 Expertise with various email client applications is required.
-This is a large, highly complex enterprise environment.
-There is substantial cross-discipline and systems integration and customization unique to the environment.

 The Systems Engineer must demonstrate technical skills and work to maintain and update the skills necessary to meet the requirements of the ever-changing technology landscape around provisioning enterprise level secure email and collaboration services.
 The Systems Engineer will participate as a member of the team responsible for these services and the associated infrastructure, as well as, partner with various levels of IT colleagues across the enterprise.
 The System Engineer will also provide escalation support and use their skills and experience to assist the team in project management activities while working closely with management, other systems engineers and more senior engineers and architects to elicit, translate and understand customer needs and functional requirements.
 Additionally, the position will require the skills necessary to build and maintain productive relationships crucial in providing exceptional customer support and having highly satisfied customers.
 The Systems Engineer is expected to display self-motivation and operate under limited supervision.